elapt1c/Elaptacoin-PUBLIC/MINERSETUP.md

 ### 1. Download Python 3.8 or 3.9
 We recomend downloading Python 3.8/3.9 from Microsoft Store, if you can't download Python 3.8/3.9 you can download it from Python offical webpage

+**Note:** Don't forget to enable "include the python in PATH" in the installer!

 **_(Note that other versions of Python wouldn't work!)_**

 ### 2. Download the latest release of PoW ElaptaCoin